 Lightning Talks are ten-minute presentations related to the Liberal Arts and the conference theme.
 Proposals for Lightning Talks are accepted from full-time and part-time faculty, administrators, and staff.

-Registration for the conference will open in the fall.
+Registration is open!
 All attendees – including presenters – must register for the conference.

 Hosted by Clark Iverson (The Man with the Top Hat), Creative Expressions is held the Thursday evening of the conference at the hotel.
 This is an open mic for conference participants to share their own creative writing.
 Student winners of the creative writing categories who attend the conference are especially welcome to share their writing at this event.